MuckRock/documentcloud/docs/api/api.md

 ### Filters

-- `active` &mdash; Filter by only your active or inactive add-ons
+- `active` &mdash; Filter by only your pinned add-ons
 - `query` &mdash; Searches for add-ons which contain the query in their name or description

 ### Add-On Runs